UCSCRocketry/tvc/README.md

 - make your branch ```update-contributors/<signature>```
 - edit ```contributors.md``` by adding your name and signature, keeping the same formatting
 - Follow the steps to commit and push your changes (don't forget to pull the latest changes first!)
-- Review your PR, and merge it with the main branch if there are no conflicts
+- Have your PR reviewed, and then it will merge with the main branch if there are no conflicts
-- once you merge it into main, you can delete your branch
+- once it is merged into main, you can delete your branch